Curzon History, Family Crest & Coats of Arms

 Early Origins of the Curzon family

 Geraldine came from Notre Dame de Curson in Calvados in Normandy.
 By 1086, the taking of the Domesday Book survey, his son Hubert had also acquired the lands of West Lockinge in Berkshire.
 The family also continued in Normandy and Hubert was the Lord of Curson in 1223.

 Kedleston Hall in Kedleston, Derbyshire is one of the most well known family seats the Curzon family who have held the estate since 1297.
 Today it is a National Trust property.
 "The large and elegant mansion of Farnah Hall [in Duffield, Derbyshire], a seat of the Curzon family, stands in a fine park, near the Wirksworth road."

 Early History of the Curzon family

 This web page shows only a small excerpt of our Curzon research.
 Another 124 words (9 lines of text) covering the years 1100, 1609, 1599, 1686, 1640, 1648, 1611, 1682, 1657, 1727, 1678, 1750, 1687 and 1765 are included under the topic Early Curzon History in all our PDF Extended History products and printed products wherever possible.

 Curzon Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Curzon are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Curzon include Curzon, Curson, Cursone, Courson, Courzon and others.

 Early Notables of the Curzon family (pre 1700)

+Outstanding amongst the family at this time was John Curzon of Kedleston Hall, High Sheriff of Derbyshire (1609); and his son, Sir John Curzon, 1st Baronet (c.1599-1686), an English politician, Member of Parliament for...